Our therapists and counselors at Evolution Counseling Services, LLC

 Taylor, Evolution Expressions Program Director, is a 2015 Mount Aloysius College Graduate with a Bachelor of Arts degree in psychology.
 She has completed specializations in counseling, expressive arts for healing, studio art, and is certified in criminal justice and addictions.
 Taylor is also a certified NCTI Crossroads and Real Colors facilitator and has received her strength based family worker credential.
 Taylor enjoys working with children and families and has a passion for using art therapy in her practice.
 She also enjoys the outdoors and traveling in her spare time.
 Taylor is a current clinical psychology PhD student with Fielding Graduate University.
 Here, she pursues research focused on parental incarceration and child exposure to violence topics.
 Taylor's long term goals include: securing licensure as a clinical psychologist; working to grow and expand Evolution Counseling's scope and reach; and continuing a life of learning, research, and compassion toward others.

-Taylor, Act 360 Counselor, received her master’s degree in clinical mental health counseling from
+Taylor, ACT 360 Program Director, received her master’s degree in clinical mental health counseling from

 Indiana University of Pennsylvania in 2018.
 She also received her board certification as a Nationally